 Inner thoughts: People behave unethically up to the point that they can make excuses for their behaviour.
 These excuses are the stories we tell ourselves.
 The story may be that everyone’s doing it, no one gets hurt, or someone depends on me doing this.
 Or we may think that it is time pressure that makes us act this way.
 Tune into your internal dialogue and stay alert to ethical slippage.

-Well-being: We are more prone to act unethically when we find ourselves tired or stressed or when we feel we are being mistreated.
-In these situations, it pays to check out with a trusted colleague whether your proposed action is an ethical one.
+Well-being: We are more prone to act in ways we shouldn’t when tired or stressed or being unfairly treated.
+In these situations, it pays to check with a trusted colleague whether your action is an ethical one.

-Please fill out the form below to get in touch with us and to start the discussion about your business ethics issues.
-You can also call us now on 0430 889 850 or email us directly at [email protected].
+Please fill out the form below to get in touch regarding your organisation’s needs and we will get back to you as soon as possible.
+You can also call us on 0430 889 850 or email us directly at [email protected].